Nagoya Harp by UVI Review

 Rating: Four out of five stars

 Nagoya Harp is a bright sounding, versatile and authentic ethnic sounding instrument.
 This ethnic and non-traditional instrument can be stacked with traditional instruments to add other tone and uniqueness to your score.
-As a principal instrument, you can create a Japanese or broader speaking Asian sound for your customer that look for an actual ethnic sound.
+As a principal instrument, you can create a Japanese or broader speaking Asian sound for your customer that look for actual ethnic music.